Zeke-OS/zeke/doc/kmalloc.md

 When kmalloc is out of (large enough) memory blocks it will expand its memory usage by allocating a new region of memory from dynmem.
-Allocation is done in 1 MB blocks (naturally) and always floored to a next 1 MB.
+Allocation is done in 1 MB blocks (naturally) and always rounded  to a next 1 MB.

     +-+------+-+---------+-+-------+
     |d|      |d|         |d|       |